donquixote/collabora-drupal/README.md

 - In the _Field_ section, select in the _Format_ column, choose _Collabora Online Preview_.
 - Click _Save_.

+### User permissions

+There are three levels of permissions. _Administrator_, _Collaborator_, and _Viewer_, in order of most privileges to the least.
+Each lesser privilege is included in the higher level.
+_Administrator_ includes _Collaborator_, and _Collaborator_ includes
+_Viewer_.

+By default, the user role `administrator` is mapped to the Collabora Online administrator.
+This allow accessing the console.

+The user role `authenticated` is the default permission for collaboration, i.e. edit a document with Collabora Online.

+The user role `anonymous` by default disallows editing and is the minimal permission for viewing documents in Collabora Online.

 ### Other configuration